d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 print('Class probabilities', py)
 ```

 Now we can compute the likelihoods of an image, given the model.
-This is statistican speak for $p(x | y)$, i.e. how likely it is to see a particular image under certain conditions (such as the label).
-Our Naive Bayes model which assumed that all pixesl are independent tells us that
+This is statistician speak for $p(x | y)$, i.e. how likely it is to see a particular image under certain conditions (such as the label).
+Our Naive Bayes model which assumed that all pixels are independent tells us that

 $$p(\mathbf{x} | y) = \prod_{i} p(x_i | y)$$